wlemkens/hass-ecometers/README.md

     offset: DISTANCE BETWEEN THE SENSOR AND THE MAX WATER LEVEL
 ```

+### Installation completion
+Restart Home Assistant.
+Settings > System > Restart (on top right)

+After restart, you should have the following entities:
+- sensor.tank_fill : Fill level in %
+- sensor.tank_level : Fill level in cm
+- sensor.tank_temperature : Temperature inside the tank
+- sensor.tank_volume : Fill level in liters.

+The component doesn't show up in the Integrations tab.
+You can find the sensors in the "Entities" tab.

 ### Note
 It is recommended to use `/dev/serial/by-id/DEVICE_ID` to configure your usb port since this will be guarenteed to remain the same after reboot.